-Why Use a Password Manager for iOS?
+Why Use a Password Manager for iPhone?

-Some even offer a free version.
+Some of these apps even offer a free version!

 While no single piece of software can guarantee your security and privacy online, why wouldn’t you want to take the very simple step of adding stronger passwords on your Apple iOS device?

 …all of the options I’m going to share below are pretty good and there’s not a whole lot that separates the top iOS password managers.